ijanos/jackpot/README.md

 ## What is this

 I ran into a cassette at my parent's house.
 Based on the label it contained a single COMMODORE 64 program I wrote long ago.
-As a 9 year old.
+As a 9 years old.
 I'm guessing the age based on the music that is on it next to the program.

 I'm pretty sure I wrote this with pen and paper then typed it in.